plomlompom/htwtxt/README.md

 host and grow such text files for users without trivial access to their own web space.

+## Features (or lack thereof)

+- users may register accounts mapped to individual twtxt feeds they may write to
+- no sessions, no cookies: few POST-writable resources (feeds, account data) expect user credential parameters, which to store between requests is up to the user / browser
+- users may register e-mail addresses and optional security questions to allow for password reset (if enabled by site operator)
+- account registration may be closed or open to the public
+- https / ssl is supported (given paths to key and certificate files)
+-

 ## Online demo

-A demo instance with frequent downtimes can be tested at http://test.plomlompom.com:8000 – don't expect any of its feeds' URLs to be stable.
-It's just for testing, and data frequently gets deleted.
+A demo instance with frequent downtimes can be tested at http://test.plomlompom.com:8000 (don't expect any of its feeds' URLs to be stable; it's just for testing, and data frequently gets deleted).

 ## Setup and run